All About Postal Service Mail Carriers

 Related Job Titles

-There were about 316,700 jobs for Postal Service Mail Carrier in 2016 (in the United States).
+In the United States, there were 316,700 jobs for Postal Service Mail Carrier in 2016.
 There is little to no growth in job opportunities for Postal Service Mail Carrier.
-The BLS estimates 16,100 yearly job openings in this field.
+There will be an estimated 16,100 positions for Postal Service Mail Carrier per year.

 The states with the most job growth for Postal Service Mail Carrier are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Ohio.
 These states have the worst job growth for this type of profession.